 Some investors, including high net worth ones, exited the stock market after the 2008 crash, and either never came back, or waited many years to do so.
 They missed out on huge gains that began in 2009.

 But on the other hand, and frankly, far more common, investors get stuck with a financial planner who is far too aggressive and reckless.

 It is disturbingly common to see advisors recommending things like an 80% stock, 20% bond asset allocation (we’ve even seen 90% and 100%!), annuities that benefit them more than you, and overly excessive buying and selling.

-We have seen some high net worth friends working with other advisors lose 70%, even 80% of their wealth in a single year because of horribly misguided investment planning that didn’t fare well in a recession.
+We have seen some high net worth friends working with other advisors lose 70%, even 80% of their wealth in a short time because of horribly misguided investment planning that didn’t fare well in a recession.